dokku/dokku/docs/deployment/builders/dockerfiles.md

 When deploying a monorepo, it may be desirable to specify the specific path of the `Dockerfile` file to use for a given app.
 This can be done via the `builder-dockerfile:set` command.
 If a value is specified and that file does not exist in the app's build directory, then the build will fail.

+For git push, `git:from-archive`, and `git:sync` workflows, the `Dockerfile` is extracted directly from the source code, respecting the configured `dockerfile-path` property value.

 ```shell
 dokku builder-dockerfile:set node-js-app dockerfile-path Dockerfile2
 ```